 Francisco is a project architect who is highly proficient in both Revit and hand drawing.
-He works on a variety of project types, serving public and private client types, to deliver design solutions that are environmentally responsible and meet the 2030 Challenge requirements.
-A fluent Spanish-speaker, he is an active leader in the design community, serving on the Board of Directors of the American Institute of Architects as Director of the Inland California Chapter.
+He works on a variety of project types, serving public and private clients, to deliver design solutions that are environmentally responsible and meet the 2030 Challenge requirements.
+He is an active leader in the design community, serving on the Board of Directors of the American Institute of Architects as Director of the Inland California Chapter.
 Francisco also teaches AutoCAD at San Bernardino Valley College and has been recruited by the California Architects Board to be a part of the team responsible for developing the California Supplemental Exam.

 “One of my favorite and most memorable projects is Mead Valley Library.
 It’s located in my humble hometown of Perris, California, only a mile away from the middle school I attended.
 It has been highly praised by the community, won various awards, and become much more than a library.
 It is something my younger self would have only dreamed of, and I am grateful to have contributed to the design.”